zhiqinzhang/Melbourne-Landmarks-Identification/README.md

 # Melbourne Landmark Identification
-This sub-project is based on 0.75 MobileNet v1 160 and Inception v3.
+This sub-project is based on 0.75 MobileNet v1 160 (the model of inception v3 is also provided).
 To start classifictaion, simply invoke the single_image_classifier method in classifier.py.
 Do not forget to specify the filename you want to recognize.
 ## Start a Server